A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Results and verification

-A temporal study of a symmetric two-dimensional planar jet is performed to demonstrate the ability of the numerical model in capturing the interface deformation and the relevant high-pressure physics during liquid injection.
-Although planar jets might develop an antisymmetric behavior~\cite{zandian2018understanding}, the computational cost conditions the problem configuration for these tests of the computational method.
+A temporal study of a symmetric two-dimensional planar jet is performed to demonstrate the ability of the numerical model in capturing the interface deformation and the relevant high-pressure physics during the liquid injection.
+Sustained liquid surface deformation occurs in this test.
+Although planar jets might develop an antisymmetric behavior~\cite{zandian2018understanding}, the test problem is constrained to the symmetric configuration to limit the computational cost.

-The jet half-thickness is \(H=10\) \(\mu\)m and the interface is initially perturbed with a sinusoidal wave of 30 \(\mu\)m wavelength and 0.5 \(\mu\)m amplitude.
-A thin velocity distribution is imposed around the interface, where streamwise velocity varies from 0 in the liquid phase to 30 m/s in the gas phase with a hyperbolic tangent profile.
-Periodic boundary conditions are imposed in the streamwise direction and outflow boundary conditions are imposed in the gas phase away from the interface.
-The thermodynamic pressure is 150 bar.
+The jet half-thickness is 10 \(\mu\)m and the interface is initially perturbed with a sinusoidal wave of 30 \(\mu\)m wavelength and 0.5 \(\mu\)m amplitude.
+The choice of wavelength is made following previous works in the incompressible and high-pressure weakly compressible frameworks~\cite{zandian2017planar,zandian2018understanding,poblador2019axisymmetric}.
+A thin velocity distribution of a few micrometers (i.e., about 6 \(\mu\)m) is imposed around the interface, where the streamwise velocity varies from 0 m/s in the liquid phase to 30 m/s in the gas phase with a hyperbolic tangent profile following the equation \(u(y)=15\big(\tanh{\big[6.5\times 10^{5}(y-10\times 10^{-6})\big]}+1\big)\).
+Periodic boundary conditions are imposed in the streamwise direction and outflow boundary conditions are imposed in the gas phase along the top boundary of the numerical domain.
+The top boundary is sufficiently far from the two-phase mixing region to not affect the results.
+The thermodynamic pressure is 150 bar and the liquid jet is initially composed of pure \textit{n}-decane at 450 K and the surrounding gas is pure oxygen at 550 K. Only one wavelength is enclosed in the computational domain and periodicity in the streamwise direction may be used to plot the results.

+The low-Mach-number domain is verified using the thermodynamic model.
+At this high pressure, the speed of sound in the gas phase obtained with the thermodynamic model is approximately 450 m/s.
+Therefore, a gas velocity of 30 m/s results in a Mach number of \(M \approx 0.0667\).
+The development of a compressible pressure equation (not the PPE utilized in this work) shows that compressible terms (i.e., wave-like equation) scale with \(M^2\approx 0.00444\sim\mathcal{O}(10^{-3})\), which can be reasonably neglected.
+Faster jet velocities up to 100 m/s could be analyzed in future works with \(M^2\sim\mathcal{O}(10^{-2})\) as the limit before the low-Mach-number model needs to be revised.